 A single vegetative specimen exists of Viburnum lantanoides Michx.
 (V. alnifolium of many older works, not Marshall) alleged to be from “Pentwater, Mich.”
 (Youngken in 1938, BRIT).
 Though not inconceivable, this would be a striking disjunction from the central part of southern Ontario for this distinctive and showy shrub, but the generic label and scanty data militate against accepting this without additional corroboration.
 It resembles V. lantana somewhat, but has generally more orbicular leaves and enlarged sterile marginal flowers in the inflorescence.

-1. Leaves lobed (except sometimes the distal pair on a branch), ± palmately veined with 3 (–5) main veins (each bearing regular lateral veins) arising at base of blade.
+1. Leaves lobed (except sometimes the distal pair or two on elongate branches), ± palmately veined with 3 (–5) main veins (each bearing regular lateral veins) arising at base of blade.

 2. Marginal flowers of inflorescence sterile and much larger than flowers toward the center; petioles with prominent glands toward the summit and stipules at the base; undersides of leaves not dotted.

 3. Larger petiolar glands 0.4–0.8 mm long (rarely absent), usually ± stalked and flat topped.

 3. Larger petiolar glands (0.8–) 0.9–1.5 (–2) mm long, usually sessile and with the apex ± concave and indented.

 2. Marginal flowers similar to the others; petioles without large glands, and stipules sometimes absent; undersides of leaves ± sprinkled with red-orange dots.

 4. Inflorescences only on lateral shoots bearing one pair of leaves (primary shoots ending in leaves, not cymes); mature fruit red or yellowish; leaves glabrous beneath or with only simple hairs.